TSGM: A Flexible Framework for Generative Modeling of Synthetic Time Series: Demonstration

-\textbf{Augmentations} We experimented with basic augmentations from TSGM and showed capabilities to augment datasets to improve predictive performance.
-We used the ECG-200 dataset from \cite{olszewski2001generalized}.
-This dataset consists of electrical activity records.
-Each record represents activity during one heartbeat.
+\textbf{Demo 2.
+Data augmentation for performance improvement.} We conducted experiments using basic augmentations from TSGM, demonstrating their ability to enhance datasets and improve predictive performance.
+The experiment used the ECG-200 dataset from \citet{olszewski2001generalized}, which comprises of electrical activity during heartbeats.
 This dataset consists of 100 train and 100 test time series with 96 timesteps.
-Each of the time series has a class assigned, which shows whether the record was made during a normal heartbeat or myocardial infarction.
-We compare augmentations using a 1D-convolutional neural network as a baseline.
-The network contains a 1D-convolutional layer with 64 filters of size 3 with dropout with probability 0.2, followed by a fully-connected layer with 128 neurons with ReLU activation.
-We trained the network by optimizing binary cross-entropy using the Adam optimizer with a learning rate of 0.001.
-The experiments are summarised in Table~\ref{table:experiments_ecg_200} and demonstrate that TSGM augmentations can improve the modeling results on the ECG benchmark.
-It compares the baseline with various TSGM augmentations: Gaussian noise, slicing and shuffling time series, flipping the axis, magnitude warping, and dynamic time warping barycenter averaging.
-In order to improve the results even more, one might search for the optimal amount and combination of the augmentations.
-Nevertheless, the goal of this demonstration is not to achieve a state-of-the-art result on a specific problem but to demonstrate what can be accomplished with the framework.
+Each time series is labeled with a class indicating whether the record corresponds to a normal heartbeat or myocardial infarction.
+We compared the effectiveness of augmentations using a 1D-convolutional neural network as a baseline model.
+This network consists of a 1D-convolutional layer with 64 filters of size 3, followed by dropout with a probability of 0.2, and then a fully connected layer with 128 neurons utilizing ReLU activation.
+Training the network involved optimizing binary cross-entropy with the Adam optimizer and a learning rate of 0.001.
+The results are summarized in \cref{table:experiments_ecg_200}, demonstrating that TSGM augmentations can improve the modeling results on the ECG benchmark.
+We compared the baseline performance with various TSGM augmentations, including Gaussian noise, slicing and shuffling time series, flipping the axis, magnitude warping, and dynamic time warping barycenter averaging.
+This demonstration underscores the utility of employing easily accessible augmentations from TSGM to improve downstream performance in time series problems.

+\textbf{Demo 3.
+Temporally conditioned time series generation.} Next, we demonstrate the effectiveness of conditional data generation within TSGM.
+Specifically, we assess conditional models on periodic data, where time series are conditioned on a sequence of labels $y_t \in \{0, 1\}$ sampled from the original distribution (for simplicity; in practice, it can be sampled from a separate generative model).
+The generative process is defined as $x_t = \mathbf{1}[y_t = 1] s \sin(t + C) + \mathbf{1}[y_t = 0] s.$, where $s$ and $C$ are randomly sampled for each feature.
+We employ a GAN with a recurrent generator and discriminator to produce time series that mimic the pattern and generate diverse, realistic samples.
+Using visualization utilities from TSGM, \cref{figure:data_temporal_gan} displays the original dataset, while \cref{figure:synth_data_temporal_gan} presents the synthetic data produced by GAN.
+Notably, we observe a visual resemblance between the original and synthetic data, indicating that the GAN effectively captures the underlying process.